beaconcrm/beacon-weather-app/README.md

 ### Icons

-The `getWeatherAtCoordinates` utility function returns data in [this format](https://openweathermap.org/weather-conditions).
+The `getWeatherAtCoordinates` utility function (above) returns data in [this format](https://openweathermap.org/weather-conditions).
 An `icon` parameter is returned, which corresponds to a number of images in the `public/img/weather_icons` folder.

-We recommend that you use this parameter to render an icon in your components, like so:
+We recommend that you use this parameter to render an icon in your weather card, like so:

 ```
 <img src={`/img/weather_icons/01d.png`} />
 ```

 ### Folder structucture